mit-orcd/orcd-docs-edit/docs/recipes/mpi.md

 ```
  sinfo -N -p sched_mit_hill,newnodes,sched_any,sched_mit_orcd -o %f,%c,%m,%l,%t |grep -v drain
 ```
-Here it only shows the public partitions that are avaiable to most users.
-Among the nodes in these partitions, the number of cores per node varies from 16 to 128, and the memory per node varies from 63 GB to 515 GB.
-Jobs in these partitions have a wall time limit of 12 hours.
-Many labs can use their lab parititions instead.
+On typical nodes of the cluster, the number of cores per node varies from 16 to 128, and the memory per node varies from 63 GB to 515 GB.

 ***To obtain a good performance of MPI programs, it is recommended to request all physical CPU cores and memory on each node.*** For example, request two nodes with 16 physical cores per node and all of the memory like this,
 ```